fyate/legal-terms-dictionary/README.md

 * **Exact Match:** Enter the full Italian term you are looking for (e.g., `Legge`).
 * **Partial Match:** Enter the beginning of the term followed by an asterisk and a space (e.g., `Violenza *`).
 * **Exit:** Type `exit` to close the application.

+## Contributing

+Currently, contributions are not actively sought for this specific version.
+However, suggestions for improvements or bug reports are welcome via GitHub Issues.

+## License

+This project is open source.
+You are free to use, modify, and distribute it.
+(Consider adding a specific license, e.g., MIT, if you want to formalize it.)